 May – Cane Bay Beach, Saint Croix

-Located in the U.S. Virgin Islands, St. Croix’s Cane Bay Beach offers long sandy beaches, a backdrop of rolling hills and plenty of water activities.
+Located in the U.S. Virgin Islands, St. Croix’s Cane Bay Beach offers long sandy beaches, a backdrop of rolling hills, and plenty of water activities.
 One of the more kid-friendly beaches in the Caribbean, the secluded beach is ideal for a quiet place to lay in the sun and swim the clear waters.
 Of course St. Croix is renowned for its world class diving, and Cane Bay Beach is no exception to that.
 The Cane Bay Wall is world famous, as the ocean floor plummets 10,000 feet in just a few yards.

 Sunsets and sky watching are popular activities, and it’s not unusual on a clear evening in May to be able to spot the planet Mars in the distance.

->> Find hotels in the Virgin Islands and find out which Virgin Island is right for you
+Find out which Virgin Island is right for you

 June - Marina Piccola, Capri, Italy